Rohitjoshi9023/PHP-Awesome-Collection/htaccess.md

 Therefore, .htaccess files should only be used when the main server configuration file is inaccessible.
 See the Performance Tricks section of this article for more information.<br/><br/>

-Regex Character Definitions for .htaccess ^
+# Regex Character Definitions for .htaccess ^
-Get this information in PDF format!
-Visit .htaccess Character Definitions for free download.<br/><br/>

-#
 The # instructs the server to ignore the line. used for including comments. each line of comments requires it’s own #. when including comments, it is good practice to use only letters, numbers, dashes, and underscores. this practice will help eliminate/avoid potential server parsing errors.<br/>
 **[F]Forbidden:** instructs the server to return a 403 “Forbidden” response to the client.<br/>
 **[L]Last rule:** instructs the server to stop rewriting after the preceding directive is processed.<br/>